RockitBootcamp/Student-Resources/HTML/05 Form Basics/README.md

 </form>
 ```

 Note that ordinarily, buttons don't do anything.
-Unlink links, buttons have nothing similar to an `href` attribute which takes the button somehwere which clicked.
+Unlink links, buttons have nothing similar to an `href` attribute which takes the button somewhere which clicked.
 There are two primary ways buttons can get their behaviors.
 The first is to program the button's behavior with JavaScript (which is not the topic of this lesson), and the second way is to have the button nested in a form.
 By having a button in a form like this will automatically establish the button as a submit button.

 Although buttons can have types too, just like input fields: